enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 ``UseMinimumPressureSupport`` (external)
-    When radiative cooling is turned on, and objects are allowed to collapse to very small sizes (i.e. a few cells), and they are evolved for many, many dynamical times, then unfortunate things happen.
-Primarily, there is some spurious angular momentum generation, and possible some resulting momentum non-conservation.
+    When radiative cooling is turned on, and objects are allowed to collapse to very small sizes so that their Jeans length is no longer resolved, then they may undergo artificial fragmentation and angular momentum non-conservation.
+To alleviate this problem, as discussed in more detail in Machacek, Bryan & Abel (2001), a very simple fudge was introduced: if this flag is turned on, then a minimum temperature is applied to grids with level == ``MaximumRefinementLevel``.
+This minimum temperature is that
-    To alleviate this problem, a very simple fudge was introduced: if this flag is turned on, then a minimum temperature is applied to grids with level == ``MaximumRefinementLevel``.
-This minimum temperature is that required to make each cell Jeans stable multiplied by the parameter below.
-If you use this, it is advisable to also set the gravitational smoothing length in the form of ``MaximumGravityRefineLevel`` to 2 or 3 less than ``MaximumRefinementLevel``.
+    required to make each cell Jeans stable multiplied by the parameter below.
+More precisely, the temperature of a cell is set such that the resulting Jeans length is the square-root of the parameter ``MinimumPressureSupportParameter``.
+So, for the
+    default value of 100 (see below), this insures that the ratio of the Jeans length/cell size is at least 10.
 Default: 0 ``MinimumPressureSupportParameter`` (external)
-    This is the parameter alluded to above.
-Very roughly speaking, is the number of cells over which a gravitationally bound small cold clump, on the most refined level, will be spread over.
-Default:
-    100
+    This is the numerical parameter discussed above.
+Default: 100

 Radiative Transfer (Ray Tracing) Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~